 Source Data and Metadata

 This page details the extractable elements from each source.
+When pulling data into handlers using expressions, you will need to add curly brackets around the expression itself.
 See Handler Expressions on how this information is extracted.

 Kafka